10 Small Things That Make a Big Difference to How You Feel

 Before the coffee.
 Before the phone.
 Before the first demand of the day arrives.

-Mild dehydration — which most people wake up in — affects mood, concentration, and energy in ways that are measurable and significant.
-One glass of water does not fix everything.
+I started doing this almost without thinking — a glass of water before anything else in the morning.
+What surprised me was how quickly something so small became non-negotiable.
+Mild dehydration affects mood, concentration, and energy in ways that are measurable and significant.
+One glass does not fix everything.
 But it gives your body what it has been without for eight hours, and it costs nothing and takes thirty seconds.

 Start here.